boguckicollection/kartoteka_server/README.md

 JWT-secured endpoints for synchronising cards, storage locations and valuations with the hosted single-page application.

 ## Python Compatibility
 Kartoteka supports Python 3.9 through 3.13.
-The default requirements use `Pillow>=10.4`, which ships pre-built wheels for Python
-3.13.

-If you must stay on an older Python release that cannot install Pillow 10.4 or later, pin `Pillow<10.4` in `requirements.txt` and use a compatible Python version (for example, Python 3.12).
+The dependency stack now focuses on the FastAPI/SQLModel backend and supporting tooling (authentication, templating and HTTP clients).
+All listed requirements ship pre-built wheels for current CPython releases, so no system compilation should be required on the supported versions.

 ## Running the web API and dashboard